eccentricOrange/BotSpeak/README.md

 ![usage-flow](docs/usage-flow.drawio.svg)

 BotSpeak handles the end-to-end conversion from useful data types (e.g., an array of floats) to a byte array directly usable for transmission, and vice versa.
+BotSpeak is designed to transmit receive Little-Endian data, and a separate header is provided for Big-Endian hosts.

 It is recommended to define a set of IDs, and data sizes for your application.
 An example, implemented using Enums, is provided with this library.
 Please see [Integrated Brain Conventions Documentation](docs/int-brain-conventions.md) for more details.